 Appealing Outcomes Applied by the Vice Provost

-Outcomes applied by the Vice-Provost, Teaching, Learning and Student Success to suspend, expel or exclude a student from areas of the campus may be appealed to the Non-Academic Appeal Board.
+Outcomes applied by the Vice-Provost and Associate Vice-President, Students to suspend, expel or exclude a student from areas of the campus may be appealed to the Non-Academic Appeal Board.

-- Within 10 working days of the student having received notification from the Vice-Provost, Teaching, Learning, and Student Success of a suspension, expulsion, or exclusion from areas on campus, the student may notify the Provost and Vice-President Academic of their intent to appeal.
+- Within 10 working days of the student having received notification from the Vice-Provost and Associate Vice-President, Students of a suspension, expulsion, or exclusion from areas on campus, the student may notify the Provost and Vice-President, Academic of their intent to appeal.

 - The University Appeal Board will consist of the Vice-President Academic (Chair), a person appointed by the President of the Brock University Students’ Union or Graduate Students’ Association, and a representative of the Human Rights and Equity Office.